Orthogonal Statistical Learning: Orthogonal Statistical Learning

-\paragraph{Interpreting excess risk} Let us take a moment to interpret the meaning of excess risk for the loss we have defined.
-It is simple to verify that if the true nuisance parameters $g_0=\crl*{m_0,e_0}$ are plugged in, and if the model is well-specified in the sense that $\gttwo\in\target$, we have
+Let us take a moment to interpret the meaning of excess risk under this loss.
+It is simple to verify that if the true nuisance parameters $g_0=\crl*{m_0,e_0}$ are plugged in, then

-Thus, if a predictor $\theta$ has low risk it must be good at predicting $\theta_{0}(X)$ whenever there is sufficient variation in the treatment $T$.
-If the model is not well-specified but $\target$ is convex, we can still deduce that
+Thus, if a predictor $\theta$ has low risk it, must be good at predicting $\theta_{0}(X)$ whenever there is sufficient variation in the treatment $T$.
+In addition, If the model is not well-specified ($\gttwo\notin\target$) but $\target$ is convex, we can still deduce that

 so in this case low excess risk implies that we predict nearly as well as the best predictor in class (again, assuming sufficient variation in $T$).